-- For 1-unit properties with loan amounts \$765,601 to \$1,500,000, the Agencies' manual documentation requirements for income must be followed. - If the loan amount is \$850,001 to \$1,500,000 and a VOE is used to document the income, it must be accompanied with a current paystub. - Executed employment contracts, confirmation letters and offer letters: - Executed employment contracts, confirmation letters or offer letters may be used as verification of employment and income when the requirements below are met.
-Confirmation or offer letters are generally used when the employer does not use a contract when hiring a new employee; they provide confirmation of the terms of employment and acceptance by the member. - The contract, confirmation letter or offer letter must provide the employment and income information required when using the standard forms of employment/income verification (e.g., start date, position or salary). - The contract, confirmation letter or offer letter must be accepted by the member. - The credit union must obtain a Verbal VOE verifying the authenticity of the contract or confirmation letter. - For members scheduled to start their new employment prior to closing, the credit union must verify with the employer that the member has started. - For members starting their new employment post-closing, the loan must meet one of the following: - Freddie Mac's post-close employment requirements in section 5303.2(e) of its Seller/Servicing Guide.
+- For 1-unit properties with loan amounts \$970,801 to \$1,500,000, the Agencies' manual documentation requirements for income must be followed, and, when a VOE is used to document income, it must be accompanied with a current paystub. - Executed employment contracts, confirmation letters and offer letters: - Executed employment contracts, confirmation letters or offer letters may be used as verification of employment and income when the requirements below are met.
+Confirmation or offer letters are generally used when the employer does not use a contract when hiring a new employee; they provide confirmation of the terms of employment and acceptance by the member. - The contract, confirmation letter or offer letter must provide the employment and income information required when using the standard forms of employment/income verification (e.g., start date, position or salary). - The contract, confirmation letter or offer letter must be accepted by the member.